calsf/codex-prime/README.md

 ## Set up
 1. Log into Discord Developer Portal (https://discordapp.com/developers)
 2. Create new application
-3. Navigate to Bot -> Add Bot
+3. Navigate to Bot -> Add Bot -> Set icon and username
 4. Copy the bot token and set DISCORD_TOKEN in config.py
 5. Navigate to OAuth2 -> Check bot under Scopes and set permissions
 6. Copy and paste link into browser to invite bot into server